VVS1864/Vertical-aeroponics-home-farm/README.md

 # Vertical-aeroponics-home-farm
-DIY aeropoincs vertical farm for growing any plants such as tomato, cucumber, strawberry etc. at home.
+DIY aeroponics vertical farm for growing any plants such as tomato, cucumber, strawberry etc. at home.

 This project is simple aeroponics stillage with low pressure (2.5 atm and lower) and big nozzles (1 mm), which is supplied by windshield washer pump through 4/7 mm irrigation pipe.
-As mineral nutrient solition for plants is used differential solutions by USSR-hidroponic scientist Adam Aliev.
-Electronic control is carryed out by Arduino Nano and relay module.
+As mineral nutrient solution for plants is used differential solutions by USSR-hydroponic scientist Adam Aliev.
+Electronic control is carried out by Arduino Nano and relay module.
 Lighting - IKEA RYED LED 5 W bulbs installed in 60W grow lamp.

+See home page of project at http://vvs1864.github.io/farm/index.html (russian only, but more foto in the spoilers for understanding)

 ![Overview schem](overview_schem.png)